Trophy Peacock Bass

 *All visitors to the indigenous territory pay an indigenous fee of $300 per person

-- The airport meets and transfers to the hotel to hotel for check-in.
+- The airport meets and transfers to the hotel for check-in.

 - All airport hotel transportation.